 Introduction to Cybersecurity

-- Tools: Proper tools and software act as the wall between your data and those that wish to take it.
-Tools go well beyond antivirus programs and can include virtual data rooms (VDR), encryption software, proxy testing programs, and more.
+- Tools: Proper tools and software act as the wall between your data and those who wish to take it.
+Tools go well beyond antivirus programs and can include virtual data rooms (VDR), encryption software, proxy testing programs and more.
+Each of which we will discuss in more detail below.

-- Knowledge: The most well-armed fighters can still fail if they lack the knowledge required to use their tools and avoid pitfalls.
-Staying current on the latest threats, methods being used, and software is essential to any cybersecurity program.
+- Knowledge: Perhaps the most overlooked component of cybersecurity comes down to computer operators themselves — in other words, the users behind the screens, keyboards and devices.
+The most well-armed fighters can still fail if they lack the knowledge required to use their tools to avoid pitfalls.
+To stem the tide of possible cyberthreats, many large companies have protocols in place to train — and periodically test — employees against the latest cyber scams and phishing attacks.
+Staying current on the latest threats, methods being used and software is essential to any cybersecurity program.

-- Planning: Just as you have a plan for any kind of office-related disaster, it’s important you have a cybersecurity plan.
-In the event of a data breach, leak, etc. you need to know what steps you’ll take to mitigate damage and secure your assets.
+- Planning: Just as you have a plan for any kind of office-related disaster, it’s important for you to have a cybersecurity plan.
+In the event of a data breach or leak, you need to know what steps you’ll take to mitigate damage and secure your assets.

 1. Educate on Password Best Practices

-Did you know 61% of people use the same password across multiple websites?
-Or that 63% of data breaches stemmed from weak passwords?
-There are countless stats that all point to the same thing: people don’t know or follow password best practices.
+Did you know that 59% of people use the same password across multiple websites?
+Or that 18% of employees share their passwords with others?
+There are countless stats that all point to the same thing: People don’t know or follow password best practices when it comes to online security.

 Make sure your team does the following: